 2. Scan Tracking and Analytics

 Creating a QR code is only half the equation.
-Understanding how people interact with it is where the real value lies.
 Without tracking, you’re flying blind—printing thousands of codes with no idea whether they’re actually being scanned.

 - Scan counts over time — Track daily, weekly, and monthly trends